Instinkt-Servers/ps2onlineinventory/README.md

 Installation:

 Use the .sql File.<br>
-Upload it to you MySQL Server and execute the file (to create the databases) Add the Login information to your Script
+Upload it to you MySQL Server and execute the file (to create the databases)<br>
+Add the Login information to your Script

 You´re good to go.